honeypumpkin/codecamp-notes/exam2notes.md

 8. Write nested if statements that reflect the following:

-Variable: temperature

-Is Warm

-Is Cold

-Variable: rain

-Is Rainy

-Print Play in the Rain

-Print Stay Indoors

-Is Dry

-Print Go Swimming

-Print Layer Up

-Your Answer:
 def weather(x, y):
     if x == "Rainy":
         if y == "Warm":

-print("Play in the Rain")
+            return("Play in the Rain")
         else:

-print("Stay Indoors")
+            return("Stay Indoors")
     elif x == "Dry":
         if y == "Warm":

-print("Go Swimming")
+            return("Go Swimming")
         else:

-print("Layer Up")
+            return("Layer Up")

-print(weather(Dry, Warm))
+print(weather("Rainy", "Warm"))

 9. Write if and else-if statements that reflect the following:

-Variable: animal

-Print

-lion

-roar

-sheep

-baaa

-cat

-meow

-none of the above (else)

-unknown

-Your Answer:
+VYour Answer:
-animal = x
+animal = "x"
 if animal == "lion":
     print("roar")
 elif animal == "sheep":
     print("baa")
 elif animal == "cat":
     print("meow")
 else:
     print("unknown")

 10. Using the following starter code, implement a while loop that adds 1 gallon of gas to the car’s tank as long as the gas level is below the capacity of the tank.
-At the end of the loop, the car should have a full tank of gas. **WRONG**
+At the end of the loop, the car should have a full tank of gas.

 car_fuel_capacity = 13
 gallons_pumped = 0
 gas_in_the_car = 4

-Your Answer:
-car_fuel_capacity = 13
-gallons_pumped = 0
-gas_in_the_car = 4

-while gas_in_the_car =< car_fuel_capacity:
+while gas_in_the_car <= 13:

-    gas_in_car = gas_in_car + 1

-return gas_in_car
+    gas_in_the_car += 1

-gallons_pumped = gas_in_car - 4
+gallons_pumped = gas_in_the_car - 4

 print("You have pumped ", gallons_pumped, " to fill your tank to ", gas_in_the_car, ", which is equal to your capacity of ", car_fuel_capacity, ".")

-11. Under what circumstances might you use a while loop instead of a for loop? **WRONG**
+11. Under what circumstances might you use a while loop instead of a for loop?

 Your Answer:
-When you need to iterate the loop for longer then just the string length (ie when you need the loop to reach a certain value), or when you need input from user to command loop to stop.
+The for loop is used to iterate over the elements of a sequence.
+It's used when you have a piece of code which you want to repeat 'n' number of times. numbers = range(1,6) for count in numbers: #the loop will only go until the the end of the range of numbers
+    print (count)

+The while loop tells the computer to do something as long as the condition is met.
+So if the condition continues to evaluate to 'True', the while loop will continue to run. a = 0 while a < 10: #so as long as this is 'True', the loop will continue.
+It will stop when it is 'False'
+    a = a + 1
+    print(a)

-12. Given the variable below, print out the first and last initials of the name: **WRONG**
+12. Given the variable below, print out the first and last initials of the name:

-username = “John Smith”

-Your Answer:
-username = “John Smith”
+username = "John Smith"

-print[0, 5]
+print(username[0] + username[5])

 13. Strings are immutable.
 Explain what this concept means.